kywebb/100-days-of-code/log.md

 ### Day 1: February 1, 2025

-**Today's Progress**: Started building a counter application and I'll continue it tomorrow.
+**Today's Progress**: Started building a counter application and worked on sharpening my JavaScript skills.
 I also did some JavaScript problems.

 **Thoughts:** Something is really wrong with my react dependencies.
 The testing